 - a.
-Complaining Party/ Complainant A person who was allegedly subjected to a violation of this policy. - b.
+Actual Knowledge Notice of Title IX Sexual Misconduct or allegations thereof to the University's Title IX Coordinator or Deputy Coordinators. - b.
+Complainant An individual who was alleged to be the victim of conduct that could constitute Sexual Misconduct. - c.
 Consent Mutually understandable words or actions, actively communicated both knowingly and voluntarily, that clearly conveys permission for a specific activity.

 Consent is not effective if it results from: (a) the use of physical force, (b) a threat of physical force, (c) intimidation, (d) coercion, (e) incapacitation, or (f) any other factor that would eliminate an individual's ability to exercise their own free will to choose whether or not to engage in sexual activity.

 Before engaging in any type of sexual activity, it is the initiator's responsibility to obtain their partner's consent, either verbally or non-verbally.
 Silence cannot be assumed to express consent and saying "NO" is not the only way a sexual partner may communicate lack of consent.
 A partner may use non-verbal cues to indicate their lack of consent for any sexual activity.
 Some examples of non-verbal communication that demonstrate lack of consent include: